palomnyk/BioLockJ/mkdocs/user-guide/docs/Commands.md

 The BioLockJ program is launched through the `biolockj` script.
 See [`biolockj --help`](help-biolockj.md).

+Support programs can access information about BioLockJ modules and properties through [`biolockj-api`](BioLockJ-Api.md).

 There are also several helper scripts for small specific tasks, these are all found under $BLJ/script and added to the `$PATH` after the basic installation: